The UK’s music industry has been leading the way for decades, but not when it comes to representing everyone.

 Though music is a universal language, many are excluded from the conversation because of who they are.

 We believe that music is everyone’s right.
 We believe that music should reflect the whole of society and that, in order to do this, it needs to continuously evolve.
 This evolution is only possible if we remove the barriers currently preventing many people from a meaningful musical life, because evolution and diversity are mutually inclusive.

-The NCIE supports young musicians, facilitates the careers of music education practitioners and acts as a critical friend to music education hubs, HE institutions and the music industry.
-The NCIE believes that those who face the greatest barriers need the greatest support.
-So we are focussing our efforts on supporting those who are currently least represented in the music industry.
+The NCIE supports young musicians, facilitates the careers of music education practitioners and acts as a critical friend to music education hubs, Higher Education institutions and the music industry.

 Do you know a young person who could benefit from one of our programmes?
 Are you an organisation who would like to work with the NCIE?
 Are you a music or education professional who’d like to find out more about the NCIE?

 You can get in touch with the team by emailing firstname.lastname@example.org or by calling us on 0117 204 7140.